1500-Shubham/SpringNexus/Readme.md

     - KafkaListener any method(topics = "log-topic", groupId = "log-consumer-group") receive message -> logRepo.save(message)
     - Kafka.yml and Elastic Dockerfile to build images and expose their endpoint
 - Set Up Kibana image for port 5601 for elastic data to observe
+- Using Elastic
+    - Method-1 Can directly use ElasticRepository extending your LogRepo
+    - Method-2 Define Bean and create ElasticClient and then perform CRUD

 ## DatabaseService
 - Postgres.yml | Redis.yml | Mongodb.yml host port username password